NLDoA/Divergent_Aptitude_Test/README.md

 This is the test from the Divergent book.
 See what faction you would be in! :)

-This is just a regular Python file, download python here: https://www.python.org/ and get the 3.4 version.
-Then install it, and run the .py file.
+This is just a regular Python file, download Python here: https://www.python.org/ and get the 3.4 version.
+Then install it (I suggest you check the box that adds it to the PATH), and then run the .py file.
+Turn your voulume up, there is a small amount of sound.

 ##License